MicrosoftDocs/sdk-api/sdk-api-src/content/ntquery/index.md

 ## -description

-This header is used by Indexing Service.
+This header is used by indexsrv.
 For more information, see:

 - [Indexing Service](../_indexsrv/index.md)